blahajjessie/13s-wiki/vm_setup/index.md

 Be sure to *NEVER* forcefully power off your vm.
 If you're using virtualbox, this means only using the "Send the shutdown signal" option, the "Save state" option (this is not the same thing as shutting down, and requires disk space), or using the terminal to shutdown.
 To shutdown your vm from the terminal (The only option using UTM), you can use `sudo shutdown -h now` in terminal.

-## Install required sofware and setup
+## Install required software and setup

 We now have a virtual machine, but while we *can* use it right now, there are many tools that we need for this class, and some tools that we can use to simplify this process.

-### Required tools:
+### Required tools

-This is *not* the definiative list of everything we need for this class.
+This is *not* the definitive list of everything we need for this class.
 It is *only* what you need to get started with the first few assignments.
 As the class progresses, you will be given more software you will need to install.
-Thus, it is best that you familarize yourself with [unix commands](unix_commands)
+Thus, it is best that you familiarize yourself with [unix commands](unix_commands)

 - ssh
 - git
 - clang
 - clang-format

-### Helpful additions:
+### Helpful additions

 - idk yet